Skip to content

 Run the following command to check the list of Pythons attached to Jupyter.

 Skim through the awful, awful bushel of text it presents to you.
-Do you see .pyenv somewhere in it?
+Do you see .venvs and lede somewhere in it?
 If so, it worked.